-- The Stackup Build and Construction Window where the board stackup is built and edited - The Controlled Impedance window displaying the controlled impedance structures (if any) for the selected layer. - Stack Up Editor/Notes tab- a free form text area for explanatory or commentary notes - Design Rules Check (DRC) tab allows design rules and manufacturing constraints to be specified and violations displayed - Stack Up Information properties area table containing information related to the whole stackup - Selected Item Information area properties table containing the attributes of the layer currently selected in the stackup - The Controlled Impedance Results tab summarizing the controlled impedance structures within the stack
+- The Stackup Build and Construction Window where the board stackup is built and edited.
+Materials from an extensive library of cores, prepregs, foils, solder masks, bondply, adhesives and shields supplied by manufacturers in the Speedstack Material Partners program are added to the stackup in the Stackup Editor.
+The Stackup Build and Construction Window includes Structure View which presents an interactive overview of the controlled impedance / insertion loss structures that exist on the stackup, offering enhanced visibility of all impedance structures from the main edit view.
+Positioned to the right of the stackup within the Stack Editor window, in 2D view structures are aligned with the stackup electrical layers on which they have been defined. - The Grid View Window provides a single grid based dialog view of the stack where all materials' descriptions can be edited from the same screen. - The Controlled Impedance window displaying the controlled impedance structures (if any) for the selected layer.
+Structures may be added or deleted and recalculated after editing.
+The Controlled Impedance window also contains a Mirror Structures function for a symmetrical stack and a Goal Seek function which will adjust the structure's trace widths for a target impedance. - Stackup Editor/Notes tab a free form text area for explanatory or commentary notes - Design Rules Check (DRC) tab allows design rules and manufacturing constraints to be specified and violations displayed - Stackup Information properties area table containing information related to the whole stackup - Selected Item Information area properties table containing the attributes of the layer currently selected in the stackup - The Controlled Impedance Results tab summarizing the controlled impedance structures within the stack - The Menu bar drop-down context sensitive menus containing all the Speedstack Editor commands - The Tool bar incorporating short cut tool buttons to the most common menu commands